Storage water heater

-A storage water heater, or a hot water system (HWS), is a domestic water heating appliance that uses a hot water storage tank to maximize water heating capacity and provide instantaneous delivery of hot water.
+A storage water heater, or a hot water system (HWS), or a hot water cylinder, is a domestic water heating appliance that uses a hot water storage tank to maximize water heating capacity and provide instantaneous delivery of hot water.
 Conventional storage water heaters may use a variety of energy sources, including electricity and fuels such as natural gas, propane or fuel oil.
 Less conventional water heating technologies, such as heat pump water heaters and solar water heaters, can also be categorized as storage water heaters.

 Difference between a storage heater and an instant heater

 The primary difference between a storage heater and an instant heater is that a storage heater heats the water and stores it for later use, while an instant heater heats the water on demand.

 Instant water heaters, as the name suggests, provide hot water almost instantaneously.
 There is hardly 1 or 2 minutes, and often only a few seconds, of heating time after which hot water can be accessed.
 These types of heaters have an average life period of 15-20 years.
 Instant water heaters provide hot water as you need, with less heat losses and often at a cheaper price than storage water heaters.

 Storage heaters are not as fast as the instant versions, as they have to heat a tank of water that is then stored for later usage.
 Storage water heaters with large tanks can store about 75 USgal and are popular due to their low upfront costs and long average life-span of 10-15 years.
 But these systems are the least energy efficient, making them expensive to run long-term.
 They also require more space for installation.